-The present day engineer needs to be broadly educated in the humanities and social sciences as well as in the applied sciences.
-The engineering science program has been carefully developed to meet the need for engineers fully trained in liberal studies and basic sciences in addition to providing formal concentrations in certain areas of engineering.
-The Bachelor of Science in Engineering Science (B.S.E.S.) program is also accredited by ABET.
-Fundamentals of engineering and the related areas of mathematics, chemistry, and physics are emphasized, together with advanced courses in electrical, digital, and materials science.
-A senior design project is required and is the capstone course in the curriculum.
+The present day engineer has many unique advantages when broadly educated in the humanities as well as the social and applied sciences.
+The engineering program at Loyola College has been carefully developed to meet the need for engineers fully trained in liberal studies and basic sciences, in addition to providing formal concentrations in a choice of four areas of engineering: computer engineering, electrical engineering, materials engineering, and mechanical engineering.

+The Bachelor of Science in Engineering Science (B.S.E.S.) program is accredited by the Accreditation Board for Engineering and Technology (ABET).
+Fundamentals of engineering and the related areas of mathematics, chemistry, and physics are emphasized, together with advanced courses in the four concentrations.
+A required, two-semester senior design project related to the selected engineering concentration is the program's capstone course.

-With this background, the student is prepared for a career in business or in the industrial sector, or to pursue graduate studies in a field of specialization.
-Graduates of this program have pursued graduate studies in engineering at both the master's and doctorate level at Massachusetts Institute of Technology, Rensselaer Polytechnic Institute, Princeton University, Johns Hopkins University, Cornell University, Purdue University, Pennsylvania State University, and other universities.
-Loyola College recommends this program to students of high scholastic ability who have an interest in the engineering sciences.
+With a B.S.E.S. background, students are prepared for careers in business and the industrial sector or to pursue graduate studies in many fields of specialization.
+Graduates of this program have completed graduate studies in engineering at both the master's and doctorate level at Massachusetts Institute of Technology, Rensselaer Polytechnic Institute, Princeton University, Johns Hopkins University, Cornell University, Purdue University, Pennsylvania State University, and other universities.

+Loyola College recommends the engineering program to students of high scholastic ability who have an interest in the engineering sciences.
 A Minor in Engineering Science is also available.
 For more information visit, http://eees.loyola.edu/.